 Williams adds that “supportive, responsive efforts like these are community efforts at their core and wouldn’t be possible without communication across disciplines and industries.
 As members of a wide professional network, I think our voices can have a real impact in spreading awareness of the problems and solutions at this time, and they offer important contributions in this fight.”

-“ULI plays a key role in our communities,” said Valgora.
+“ULI plays a key role in our communities,” says Valgora.
 “And this crisis is helping us reevaluate the roles we all play and how we can do more.”

 If you or your firm are running a service initiative in response to COVID-19, please reach out to Claire.Gordon@ULI.org to share your story with the ULI network.